hythm7/Pakku/README.md

 ============
 <pre>

-# Pakku depends on libarchive and libcurl, they should be
+# Pakku depends on libarchive and libcurl,
-# installed already on most operating systems but if not,
+# should be installed already on most systems
-# they need to be installed for Pakku to function.

 # Install using Pakku